asegnz/myCommunity/README.md

 # myCommunity
-Just another sample of Kotlin project in order to know which year we have to be a president or vice president of our community
+Just another sample of Javascript project in order to know which year we have to be a president or vice president of our community